 Posted on 25th October 2018

 Leeds Beckett has become the latest University to adopt the Autism&Uni toolkit, which aims to improve access and transition into university for autistic students.
-Other UK universities using the toolkit are Portsmouth, UCL, University for the Creative Arts and Birmingham.
+Other UK universities that have, or are about to, adopt the toolkit are Portsmouth, UCL, Trinity College Dublin and Birmingham.